trhoanglan204/Silent_Packer/README.md

 ## Disclaimer

 I am not responsible for what you do with the information and code provided.
 This is intended for professional or educational purposes only.

+Sorry to mess up the author code, I just want to make it better and more stables